Registered Nurses (RNs): Professional License Defense

 - failure to complete continuing education requirements in Texas

 If you have questions about defending your nursing license, or would like to schedule a free legal consultation, call (512) 829-5619, or e-mail firstname.lastname@example.org.
+Note that the free consultation is ONLY for professional licensing matters.

 Please make note: In addition to helping RNs defend their nursing licenses, we also represent all other types of nurses, including LVNs and LPNs, APNs, CNSs, Nurse Practitioners, Nurse Anesthetists, and traveling nurses.
 We can also assist with nursing license reinstatement in Texas.